apkendall10/cs766project/README.md

 Second, since the GAN generator is trained specifically to fool the GAN discriminator, it tended to produce image artifacts that fooled the discriminator, but did not actually improve the deblur process.
-We believe that additional training could help the discriminator discriminate between these artifacts and true sharp images.
+We believe that additional training could help the discriminator identify these artifacts, leading to positive pressure on the generator to not include them.

 ## Challenges

 One challenge in tuning the hyperparameters for the end-to-end network is that the training time on our current hardware is costly.
 It took 16 hours to train the end-to-end network over 2 iterations of 25,000 images.
 This time horizon increases the cost of experimenting with different hyperparameters or network architecture.

 ## Conclusion

+Our results show that learning based methods outperform non-learning based approaches.
+We also can see that end-to-end networks outperform blur prediction combined with other algorithms, especially in realistic situations where the blur kernel is not known.

+The biggest downside to end-to-end and learning based approaches is the amount of data required and the amount of training time needed.
+Even the performance time of evaluation can be significant in end-to-end methods.

+In narrow situations like uniform blur

 ## References